 Skipping doses or not finishing your prescription of Cephalexin can cause a more dangerous and resistant infection.
 Do not chew, split or crush Cephalexin capsules.

-Take them whole with a full glass of water and with food or milk.
+Take them whole with a full glass of water and food or milk.

 Keep the Cefalexin suspension in the refrigerator.
 Do not freeze.
-Unused suspension should be discarded after 14 days.
-If you are using the Cefalexin suspension, be sure to shake the liquid well before each dose.
+New suspension should be discarded after 14 days.
+If using the Cefalexin suspension, shake the liquid well before each dose.